 Accounting principles for entities with the unique powers and responsibilities of the nation's central bank have not been formulated by the Financial Accounting Standards Board.
-The Board of Governors has developed specialized accounting principles and practices that it believes are appropriate for the significantly different nature and function of a central bank as compared to the private sector.
-These accounting principles and practices are documented in the Financial Accounting Manual for Federal Reserve Banks ("Financial Accounting
+The Board of Governors has developed specialized accounting principles and practices that it believes are appropriate for the significantly different nature and function of a central bank as compared with the private sector.
+These accounting principles and practices are documented in the Financial Accounting Manual for Federal Reserve Banks ("Financial Accounting Manual"), which is issued by the Board of Governors.
+All Reserve Banks are required to adopt and apply accounting policies and practices that are consistent with the Financial Accounting Manual.

 The financial statements have been prepared in accordance with the Financial Accounting Manual.
 Differences exist between the accounting principles and practices of the System and accounting principles generally accepted in the United States of America ("GAAP").
 The primary differences are the presentation of all security holdings at amortized cost, rather than at the fair value presentation requirements of GAAP, and the accounting for matched sale-purchase transactions as separate sales and purchases, rather than secured borrowings with pledged collateral, as is generally required by GAAP.
 In addition, the Bank has elected not to present a Statement of Cash Flows.
-The Statement of Cash Flows has not been included as the liquidity and cash position of the Bank are not of primary concern to the users of these financial statements.
+The Statement of Cash Flows has not been included because the liquidity and cash position of the Bank are not of primary concern to the users of these financial statements.
 Other information regarding the Bank's activities is provided in, or may be derived from, the Statements of Condition, Income, and Changes in Capital.
-Therefore, a Statement of Cash Flows would not provide any additional useful information.
+A Statement of Cash Flows, therefore, would not provide any additional useful information.
 There are no other significant differences between the policies outlined in the Financial Accounting Manual and GAAP.

-Effective January 2001, the System implemented procedures to eliminate the sharing of costs by Reserve Banks for certain services a Reserve Bank may provide on behalf of the System.
-Major services provided for the System by the Bank, for which the costs will not be redistributed to the other Reserve Banks, include Standard Cash Automation and the Currency Technology Office.
+Each Reserve Bank provides services on behalf of the System for which costs are not shared.
+Major services provided on behalf of the System by the Bank, for which the costs were not redistributed to the other Reserve Banks, include: Standard Cash Automation and the Currency Technology Office.
+Costs are, however, redistributed to other Reserve